High +60% relative humidity can lead to all kinds of problems in any industry.

 When figuring out how big a commercial dehumidifier we need, the question is usually formed in the following way ‘We have a 2,000 sq ft area we need to dehumidifier, how big a dehumidifier we need?’.

 We have a whole article about how to size your dehumidifier here.
-Here is a simplified commercial dehumidifier capacity table that gives you an idea of how big a commercial or industrial dehumidifier you need:
+Here is a simplified commercial dehumidifier capacity table (how many square feet can they cover) that gives you an idea of how big a commercial or industrial dehumidifier you need:

 |Coverage Area||Relative Humidity||Commercial Dehumidifier Capacity|